shrinerb/shrine/README.md

 ```

 It's common to create an uploader for each type of file that you want to handle
-(image, video, audio, document etc), but you can structure them any way that
+(image, video, audio, document etc), but really you can organize them in any way
 you like.

 ### Uploading